majianjia/QingStation/doc/anemometer.md

 I am not sure what is wrong that the side sidelobes are still quite large after the correlation.
 Not better than the raw signal.
 The inverted signal (-) only degrade the peak a little bit, which should be suppressed or inverted.

 - The modulation frequency is too high that the transducer cannot handle.
-I try 40kHz and 20kHz, not much different.
+I tried `40kHz` and `20kHz`, not much different.
 - Or the way I process is wrong.

 The major difference between Lau's transducer and my transducer is the packaging materials.